 4. Recipient of the data

 We make use of commissioned service providers for individual processing operations.
 This includes, for example, hosting, maintenance and support of IT systems, marketing measures or destruction of files and data carriers.
 These service providers will only process the personal data following explicit instructions and are contractually obligated to guarantee the implementation of sufficient technical and organisational data protection measures.
 In addition, we may transfer personal data of our customers to parties such as postal and delivery services, payment and information services, banks, tax consultants/auditors or the tax authorities.
+Should your data be transferred to further recipients, you can find this information under the description of the respective processing activity.

 5. Data transfer to third countries

 Our data processing operations may involve the transfer of certain personal data to third countries, i.e. countries where the GDPR is not applicable law.
 Such a transfer takes place in a permissible manner if the European Commission has determined that an adequate level of data protection is required in such a third country.
-If such an adequacy decision by the European Commission does not exist, a transfer of personal data to a third country will only take place if appropriate safeguards pursuant to Article 46 of the GDPR are in place or if one of the conditions of Article 49 of the GDPR is met.
-Unless otherwise stated below, we use the EU standard data protection clauses as appropriate safeguards for the transfer of personal data to third countries.
-You have the possibility to obtain a copy of these EU standard data protection clauses or to inspect them.
-To do so, please contact us at the address given under Contact.
-If you consent to the transfer of personal data to third countries, the transfer is made on the legal basis of Art.
-49 (1) a GDPR.
+If such an adequacy decision by the European Commission does not exist, a transfer of personal data to a third country will only take place if appropriate safeguards pursuant to Art.
+46 GDPR are in place or if one of the conditions of Art.
+49 GDPR is met.

 6. Processing in the exercise of your rights pursuant to Art.
 15 to 22 GDPR